Updated: Feb 7

 The Most Important Survival Tools

 It’s difficult to cram all of humanity’s struggles into a simple answer here, but I’m going to give it my best effort.
 Judging from actual survival situations we’ve all seen, I believe the most important tools are Art, Science, and Discipline.

 To even comprehend the world you are in, you need to learn the language.
-The only way to learn a language as quickly as possible is complete immersion in a native environment.
+Like an immigrant to a new country, the only way to learn a language as quickly as possible is complete immersion in a native environment.
 The reason I’ve ranked Art higher than Science is because you have to learn the language before anything else.
 Then you can build upon this to explore thoughts, concepts, reason, and more.

 To work entirely using a scientific method, requires application of an existing practical knowledge to discover or build a process.
 What do you do if you are stranded in the actual wilderness?
 First, you protect and provide for yourself.
 Investing enough money to retire, acquiring marketable knowledge, or building your own business; these are all methods of making sure that you never get caught unprepared.